 The Spirit descends upon the people.

 The Spirit also descends upon the people in the Old Testament, but why did it appear?
 In Isaiah 32:15, the coming of the Spirit from above is promised.
-The receiving of the Spirit and renewing the heart also appears in Isaiah 36:27, and in 37:14, the giving of the Spirit means resurrection.
+The Spirit’s receiving and renewing the heart also appear in Isaiah 36:27, and in 37:14, the giving of the Spirit means resurrection.
 According to Ezekiel 39:29, the Spirit is poured out upon the house of Israel, and Zerubbabel is strengthened by the promise that the Spirit of the Lord will remain among the people.

 Should Christians walk in the Spirit?

 Yes, Christians should walk in the Spirit.
 What are people’s beliefs about why the Holy Spirit of God came?
 Saint Paul spoke of “receiving,” “sending,” or “giving of the Spirit.”
 And of Christians walking in the Spirit.
 The Spirit dwells in man and “has the Spirit of God.”
 However, the Spirit should not be confused with His gifts, called “grace.”
 In I Corinthians 12:4, Apostle Paul says: “There are many kinds of gifts, but it is the same Spirit.”

 Is it possible for God to descend upon every man?